anyscale/first-service/README.md

 ```

-##  View Service in UI
+##  View services in UI

 The output from the deployment command should also print the URL to your service in Anyscale UI.
-You can view the service state, logs, metrics, and Ray Dashboard in the UI.
+You can view the service state, logs, metrics, and Ray Dashboard in UI.

 <img src="assets/anyscale-service.png" height=400px>